Matthew-Berthoud/.dotfiles/README.md

 I directly downloaded and installed the Go binary, which is the recommended method, since go managages updates for itself.

 ### Bash
-Using the Mac system default.
+Installed from brew, since the Mac default is too old for some things.

 ## ssh
 So that I don't have to type the password every time when ssh-ing into a machine: